-Analysis: In AY 2016-2017, the target was not met, as 49 out of the 63 (78%) student projects sampled were judged competent or higher in their ability to establish sound, applicable arguments.
-The analysis of these results supports increased instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
+Analysis: In AY 2017-18, the target was met, as 59 out of 67 (88%) student projects were judged competent or higher in their ability to establish sound, applicable arguments.
+This represented a 10% increase from the previous year.
+Increased instruction in developing and using sound, applicable arguments was the reason for this increase.
+The analysis of these results supports increased instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense across courses in our major.
 This instruction took various forms, including thesis-writing exercises, quizzes to identify strong versus weak thesis statements, draft assignments, peer-review sessions, and one-on-one feedback sessions.

-In AY 2017-18, the target was met, as 59 out of 67 (88%) student projects were judged competent or higher in their ability to establish sound, applicable arguments.
-This represents a 10% increase from the previous year.
-Increased instruction in developing and using sound, applicable arguments is the reason for this increase.
-Further action will be taken to emphasize how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense across courses in our major.
+In AY 2018-19, the target was not met, as 66 out of 77 (86%) student projects were judged competent or higher in their ability to establish sound, applicable arguments.
+This represents a 2% decrease from the previous year.
+Ineffective instruction in developing and using sound, applicable arguments is the reason for this decrease.
+Further action will be taken to emphasize how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense across courses in the curriculum.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 7.1.
-The AY 2017-2018 results marked a 10% improvement over AY 2016-2017.
-This increase results from increased instruction in crafting sound, applicable arguments.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to establish sound, applicable arguments.
-Our courses will be further refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
-Because of our improvement, we will be setting our new target at 90% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to establish sound, applicable arguments.
+Courses will be further refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
+Because of the decline, the target will remain at 90% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2019-2020.